syncfusion-content/blazor-docs/blazor/pivot-table/data-compression.md

 ---
 layout: post
 title:  Data Compression in Blazor Pivot Table Component | Syncfusion
-description: Checkout and Learn here all about Data Compression in Syncfusion Blazor Pivot Table component and more.
+description: Checkout and Learn here all about data compression in Syncfusion Blazor Pivot Table component and more.
 platform: Blazor
 control: Pivot Table
 documentation: ug
 ---
-# Data Compression in Blazor Pivot Table Component
+# Data Compression in Blazor Pivot Table component

 > This property is applicable only for relational data source.